 2. Previous years’ tax returns haven’t been filed

 That’s right, some of the businesses I’ve worked with (businesses as big as $80 million in annual revenue) have years of unfiled, unpaid taxes.
 When you don’t file or pay taxes for a few years, the problems add up because there is information on the prior-year tax return that carries forward to the next year.
 This leaves the tax preparer to try to back-track on what happened during that time, adding significantly to the hours required to prepare the tax returns (at a much higher rate than what you would have paid a bookkeeper to remedy the mess).

 Case study: ABC Media – a $10 million events company

-How I helped a company clean up a multi-year mess and be prepared for 2017 taxes
+How I helped a company clean up a multi-year mess to be prepared for tax time

 When I started working with ABC Media in late 2017, none of their accounts had been reconciled since July 2012.
 There was no audit trail.
-The prior accountant put together their tax returns without any reconciliations or back-up so the controller did not have good information to work with.
-Once the tax preparer got involved and began to review the history, it was clear there was a lot of double entering, information missing etc.
+The prior accountant had put together their tax returns without any reconciliations or back-up, so the controller did not have good information to work with.
+Once the tax preparer got involved and began to review the history, it was clear there was a lot of double entering, information missing, etc.

 Through several conversations with the owner, I was able to gain an understanding of the business, types of expenses, vendors, etc. I next went back and did a thorough review of the past few years.
 Upon review, I noticed many items were booked twice, regular ordinary expenses were never taken, no balance sheet accounts had been reconciled, balances carrying forward from year to year did not match the tax returns that were being filed etc. By digging in, I was able to construct a plan of attack.